 For more experienced hires, the training and extra attention will ensure alignment from their prior work experience to the expectations of the current company and position.
 It is important for the company to have a dedicated recruiting team to bring in the talent.
 Retention, however, is at least equally important.
 Programs for continuous skill development must ensure that new hires evolve alongside your organization and within the procurement function itself.

 As employees join the team, their interests and areas in which they excel should be assessed.
 By identifying these, management can place newly onboarded procurement professionals in a direct or indirect material category in which they will enjoy working and can add value.
 Organizations might also consider introducing rotational programs to provide new hires with a diverse set of experiences.
 Exposing new hires to procurement’s broad range of responsibilities will encourage them to feel invested in their professional development as well as your organization’s ongoing progress.

 Setting the employees up for success means granting them access and properly teaching them how to use internal and external systems such as spend analytics tools, contract management software, ERP systems, and any other technologies that the company uses.
 Regular check-ins and clear development paths should ensure the new hires develop fluency in these tools as well as accepted policies and best practices.

-Training and developing employees is highly recommended and certainly applicable throughout the entire organization, however it is especially crucial in key areas such as sourcing and procurement.
-If training and skill development programs are implemented correctly, companies and their clients can benefit tremendously from being well equipped with a growing team of knowledgeable people to carry out various projects and provide clients with faster and better results.
+Training and developing employees is highly recommended and certainly applicable throughout the entire organization, however it is especially crucial to sourcing and procurement.
+If training and skill development programs are implemented correctly, companies and their clients can benefit from being well equipped with a knowledgeable team that can meet project deadliness and provide clients with faster and better results.
 Successful employees lead to a successful business.